rrovetto/mereocausality/README.md

 - [Proof of ideation as early as 2014](https://github.com/rrovetto/rrovetto/tree/main/affiliations-and-work/papers/mereocausality)

 ## Relevant Works by Author
+- "Mereocausality & Causal Mereology: Towards a new concept", Paper accepted at [Ontobras seminar](https://www.inf.ufrgs.br/ontobras/en/program/) (accepted July 2023 as a Poster)
 - "Mereocausality: A new concept for ontology", poster submission accepted (but not presented) to OntoCommonss 2nd Global Workshop, May 2023.
 - "Mereocausality and Causal Mereology: Toward a new concept and study", submitted CARLA Workshop 2023
-- "Mereocausality & Causal Mereology: Towards a new concept", Paper submitted to 2023 seminar (accepted July 2023 as a Poster)

 - Unpublished paper(s) (Sample titles: "Mereocausality and Causal Mereology") submitted to, but rejected from, workshops and journals since at least 2021:
   - Analysis